yvesgurcan/chess-project/README.md

-The idea is simple: Playing multiplayer chess in the browser.
+A serverless application for multiplayer chess in the browser.

 ## Constraints
 - Running the application is 💯% free.